ehmatthes/pcc_2e/beyond_pcc/beyond_pcc.md

     Randomness is discussed when it's needed in the book, but it can be helpful to have a number of these functions described in one place.
 There are also a couple functions mentioned here that are not covered in the book, which can be useful in some of the challenges.

+    *This section will make sense after you've worked through Chapter 4.*

 ## Pygame